 Your odds of winning any Premium Bond prize are 24,500 to one.

-This isn’t the account for you if you’re looking to earn a regular income – most people will only ever earn a small amount as a percentage of what they contribute.
+So, this isn’t the account for you if you’re looking to earn a regular income – most people will only ever earn a small amount as a percentage of what they contribute.

 How to apply for Premium Bonds